soenkeliebau/es_rollingrestart/README.md

 Additionally it is possible to perform a [synced flush](https://www.elastic.co/guide/en/elasticsearch/reference/2.2/indices-synced-flush.html) before stopping the service to ensure all data has been persisted to disc.
 In the default configuration the playbook will fail if any shards return an error during the synced flush.
+The playbook is easily extended to perform mainenance tasks like upgrades as part of the rolling restart.

 ##Installation
 ============